Aṅguttara Nikāya 10.95

 “kiṁ nu kho, bho gotama, sassato loko, idameva saccaṁ moghamaññan”ti?

 “Mister Gotama, is this right: ‘The cosmos is eternal.
-This is the only truth, other ideas are silly’?”
+This is the only truth, anything else is futile’?”

 “Abyākataṁ kho etaṁ, uttiya, mayā: